Text Classification Under Class Distribution Shift: A Survey: Zero-Shot Text Classification

-\textbf{Trends and approaches.} When no examples from the target classes are available, various alternative tasks can be leveraged, with or without additional training, to perform zero-shot text classification.
-For instance, \newcite{Yin-EMNLP-2019} propose using the entailment task as a zero-shot text classification task.
+When no examples from the target classes are available, various alternative tasks can be leveraged, with or without additional training, to perform zero-shot text classification.
+For instance, \citet{Yin-EMNLP-2019} propose using the entailment task as a zero-shot text classification task.
 To decide if a text $x$ should be classified into a certain class, e.g.~``politics'', one can ask if $x$ entails ``The previous text is about politics''.
 This procedure is applied for each of the possible classes, and the one with the best confidence is considered the correct one.
-Using this technique or similar ones, any model capable of solving the entailment problem can implicitly be used to perform zero-shot text classification.
+Using this technique, any model capable of solving the entailment problem can implicitly be used to perform zero-shot text classification.
+The zero-shot approach based on entailment~\citep{Yin-EMNLP-2019} represents the basis for how large language models (LLMs) are used via prompting to solve various downstream tasks.
+LLMs \citep{Bommasani-ARXIV-2021,Yang-CSUR-2025, Zhou-IJMLC-2024} are usually pre-trained on a very large corpus of unlabeled data, using a variety of self-supervised tasks, e.g.~next token prediction, sentence order prediction, etc. During pre-training, LLMs learn general facts, such as language structure, making them ideal for task adaptation.
+LLMs are subsequently used in different downstream tasks, which often involve zero-shot setups.
+There are two main methodologies for adapting LLMs to a target task: \emph{fine-tuning} and \emph{instruction tuning}.